-What is Thoracoscopy?
+What is thoracoscopy?

 Thoracoscopy is a procedure a doctor uses to look inside the chest cavity.
 This is done with a thoracoscope, a thin, flexible tube with a light and a small video camera on the end.
 The tube is put in through a small cut made near the lower end of the shoulder blade between the ribs.
-Thoracoscopy is sometimes called VATS which is short for video assisted thoracic surgery.
+Thoracoscopy is sometimes called VATS which is short for video-assisted thoracic surgery.

-When do you need a Thoracoscopy?
+Why do you need a thoracoscopy?

 There are a few reasons you might need to have thoracoscopy:

-This test is used to look for the causes of problems in the lungs (such as trouble breathing or coughing up blood).
+To find out why you are having lung problems – This test is used to look for the causes of problems in the lungs (such as trouble breathing or coughing up blood).